JerrySM64/macOS-DE/README.md

 Then get the flake by by doing a simple Clone:
 `mkdir ~/.config && git clone https://github.com/jerrysm64/macos-de ~/.config/nix`

 Since everything's set up for me, you need to change the hostname and username so they fit for you.
 This is done in darwin.nix and flake.nix.
+Also you need to chage your Git Name and Email in home.nix.
 This step will be simplified at a later date.

 When you have done all that, you're good to go.
 Execute this command to build the flake and then you are done:
 `nix run nix-darwin -- switch --flake ~/.config/nix`